allenrobel/ndfc-python/docs/scripts/reachability.md

 Display reachability (from controller perspective) information for one or more devices.

-For now, this script requires Ansible to be installed since it uses Ansible Vault for credentials.

-`pip install ansible`

-We plan to rework this to support other credential sources soon, including environment variables and command line options.

 ## Example configuration file

 ``` yaml title="Example configuraion file"